 Shot placement is critical when archery hunting any game animal, but especially with wild turkey.

-wild turkey is to be patient and wait for a tom to stop strutting or to posture into a half strut.
-It is very hard to identify the vital area for an ethical shot while a tom is strutting.
+The first rule to making an ethical broadside shot when turkey hunting with a crossbow is to be patient and wait for a tom to stop strutting or to posture into a half strut.
+It’s very hard to identify the vital area for an ethical shot while a tom is strutting.

 If you do take a frontal shot on a wild turkey, your aim point is midway between the neckline and beard, usually one inch above the beard.
-You will not want to shoot a full strutting tom with a frontal shot because its posture is compressed, and that makes it extra challenging to acquire the aim point.
+You don’t want to shoot a full strutting tom with a frontal shot because its posture is compressed, and that makes it extra challenging to acquire the aim point.